-The production strategies for a variability instantiation build process may be defined in a single VIL build script or may be reused from other (existing) build scripts.
-Therefore, VIL build scripts may be imported.
+The production strategies for a variability instantiation build process may be defined in a single VIL script or may be reused from other (existing) scripts.
+Therefore, VIL scripts may be imported.
 Cyclic imports are allowed and shall be handled by the implementation.
 In order to support also the evolution of product line build specifications, VIL allows the specification of version-restricted imports.
-Imports make the production strategies defined in the specified build file accessible to the importing build script.
+Imports make the production strategies defined in the specified build file accessible to the importing script.

 Syntax: